We Replaced a $5k/Month SaaS Stack With Claude Code. Here's What Changed.

 - Teams with at least one person who can write and maintain Python

-- Operations where the SaaS tool ceiling is already being hit -- you need custom logic the tools do not support
+- Operations where the SaaS tool ceiling is already being hit (you need custom logic the tools don't support)

 - Companies paying per-row or per-seat fees that scale painfully with volume

-- Agencies under $500k ARR (the setup cost does not justify the savings)
+- Agencies under $500k ARR (the setup cost doesn't justify the savings)

-- Teams with no technical capacity (no developer, no one who can debug scripts)
+- Teams with no technical capacity (no developer, no one who can debug a script)

 - Operations running standard workflows that existing SaaS tools handle well